amoffat/HeimdaLLM/docs/source/attack_surface/sql.rst

 Mitigations
 ^^^^^^^^^^^

-By default, HeimdaLLM will not allow the use of a column in a condition that is not also allowed to be selected.
-This means that if they can't see it, they can't use it.
-While this is a good default, but it can be overly restrictive.
-You may choose to separate these two allowlists, in which case your constraint validator would define one predicate for ``select_column_allowed`` and another for ``condition_column_allowed``.

-HeimdaLLM takes an overzealous approach to this problem by examining the parse tree for any usage of a table column in ``WHERE``, ``HAVING``, ``GROUP BY``, ``ORDER BY``, and ``JOIN``.
+HeimdaLLM takes an overzealous approach to this problem by examining the parse tree for any usage of a column in ``WHERE``, ``HAVING``, ``GROUP BY``, ``ORDER BY``, and ``JOIN``.
 Whether they are nested deep in an expression or not, HeimdaLLM will find them.
-The resulting columns are then sent to the constraint validator's ``condition_column_allowed`` predicate and either allowed or denied.
+The resulting columns are then sent to the constraint validator's :meth:`SQLConstraintValidator.condition_column_allowed
+<validator.SQLConstraintValidator.condition_column_allowed>` predicate and either
+allowed or denied.
 By using a broad application of the allowlist, we can prevent the use of columns that can be used in side-channel attacks.

+By default, HeimdaLLM will not allow the use of a column in a condition if it is not allowed to be selected.
+This means that if they can't see it, they can't use it.
+While this is a good default, it can be overly restrictive.
+You may choose to separate these two allowlists, in which case your constraint validator would define one predicate for :meth:`SQLConstraintValidator.select_column_allowed
+<validator.SQLConstraintValidator.select_column_allowed>` and another for
+:meth:`SQLConstraintValidator.condition_column_allowed
+<validator.SQLConstraintValidator.condition_column_allowed>`.

 Star select
 -----------